omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   generateTraffic = true

 will fill in the text widget with "100" and select the checkbox.
-Widgets that do not have such lines in the propery file will be left alone.
+Widgets that do not have such lines in the property file will be left alone.

 Compound data structures (arrays, maps, and any combination of them) can be specified in the JSON syntax (http://json.org).
 They can be iterated over